Excel Waterfall Charts: How To Create One That Doesn't Suck

 The default color scheme in Excel could be better.
 Visit the Chart Design tab and open the Change Colors gallery.

 Here, you can select a color palette.
 You can also choose a different theme on the Page Layout tab.
-To adjust how the colors are used, click the Colors button and select Customize Colors at the bottom of the list.
+To adjust the colors' use, click the Colors button and select Customize Colors at the bottom of the list.

 You can set it up to display positive values in green and negative values in red, which is a common approach in financial reporting.